floresbakker/OntoArchimate/README.md

     xml1:lang "en" .

 model:BasicModel-DocumentationText a archiXML:Text ;
-    xml1:fragment "Example of a basic model with two elements and two relationships" .
+    xml1:fragment "Example of a basic model with three elements and two relationships" .

 # Elements